Skip to content

 only_in_b The row appears in FILE_B but not FILE_A.

-Rows present in both files are not printed.
-A one-line summary (shared, only in A, only in B counts) is written to standard error, so it does not pollute the parseable table on standard output.
+Unchanged rows are not printed.
+A one-line summary (per-mode counts) is written to standard error, so it does not pollute the parseable table on standard output.

 Examples